 What is examined during a tax audit in UAE?

-A tax auditor in UAE will check information that are in company books and records, including the following:
+A tax auditor in UAE will check the information that are in company books and records, including the following:

 - Business records e.g. invoices, bank statements, rental records, contracts, receipts, journals, and ledgers

 - Information that’s already available to the FTA e.g. property details, filed tax returns